isamu-isozaki/teamai_test/finance/travel-expense-guidelines/index.html.md

 ### Spend reduction

-When reducing spend, we'll not take the easy route of (temporarily) reducing discretionary spending.
+When reducing spend, we'll not take the easy route of (temporarily/index.html.md) reducing discretionary spending.
 Discretionary spending includes expenses like travel, conferences, gifts, bonuses, merit pay increases and summits.
-By reducing in these areas we put ourselves at risk of [increasing voluntary turnover among the people we need most](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-–-soda’s-are-no-longer-free/).
+By reducing in these areas we put ourselves at risk of [increasing voluntary turnover among the people we need most](https://steveblank.com/2009/12/21/the-elves-leave-middle-earth-�-soda’s-are-no-longer-free/index.html.md/index.html.md).
 Discretionary spending is always subject to questioning, we are frugal and all spending needs to contribute to our goals.
 But we should not make cuts in reaction to the need to reduce spend; that would create a mediocre company with mediocre team members.
 Instead, we should do the hard work of identifying positions and costs that are not contributing to our goals.